Alhena1558/Workspace-ONE-UEM/Baselines/Test-Baselines.md

      - **Baseline Version**: Select `Version 23H2`.
    - Click `Next` to proceed to the customization step.

-6. **Customise Baseline Template Settings - Customising the Account Lockout Duration**
+6. **Customize Baseline Template Settings - Customizing the Account Lockout Duration**
-  - Step-by-Step Procedure
    - Navigate to the 'Customize' Section:

-  - After selecting the Windows Security Baseline and clicking Next, you will be directed to the 'Customize' section.
+     - After selecting the Windows Security Baseline and clicking `Next`, you will be directed to the 'Customize' section.
    - Locate the Account Lockout Duration Setting:

-  - In the 'Customize' section, expand Computer Configuration > Windows Settings > Security Settings > Account Policies > Account Lockout Policy.
+     - In the 'Customize' section, expand `Computer Configuration` > `Windows Settings` > `Security Settings` > `Account Policies` > `Account Lockout Policy`.
-  - Select Account lockout duration.
+     - Select `Account lockout duration`.
    - Set Account Lockout Duration:
-  - Set the Account lockout duration to 10 minutes (or any value suitable for your demonstration).
+     - Set the `Account lockout duration` to `10` minutes (or any value suitable for your demonstration).
-  - Ensure that the Account lockout duration is Enabled.
+     - Ensure that the `Account lockout duration` is `Enabled`.
    - Save and Proceed:

-After customizing the setting, click Next to proceed to the 'Add Policy' section.
+     - After customizing the setting, click `Next` to proceed to the 'Add Policy' section.

+7. **Add Policy**
+   - Add any specific policies that are required for your baseline.
+This may include security settings, compliance rules, etc.
+   - Click `Next` once all policies are added.

 8. **Review and Save**
    - Review all the settings you have configured.
    - If everything looks correct, click `Save` to create the baseline.
    - Your new baseline will now appear in the list of available baselines.

 9. **Assign the Baseline**
    - To assign the newly created baseline to devices: